How to Install VSCodium on Ubuntu Linux

 Install VSCodium with Flatpak Command

-Once the repository is enabled, install VSCodium system-wide so all users can access it and updates apply automatically:
+Once the repository is enabled, proceed to install VSCodium system-wide so that all users can access it and updates apply automatically:

 sudo flatpak install flathub com.vscodium.codium -y